Hey Kids (Start Here)

 Oh, how they are true.

 It is the how, of course, that is the most terrible.
 The why—the why is understandable.
 Motive always is.
 That’s what makes it motive.
-It is the how, the how of human failings where true cruelty lies.
+It’s the how of human failings where true cruelty lies.
 It is the same with bridges.
 The same with O-rings.
 The same with Jaegers.
 The same with neural interfaces that fuse the circuits of the human mind until catastrophic failure.
 Not the why of failure, but the how; the shrieks of rending metal, the screams of rending minds.

 If the things his colleague had said hadn’t been true, they’d have had no power to pull him back to himself.